-What happens when players equip their characters with gear solely based on stat bonuses without consideration to how it will look on them.
+What happens when players equip their characters with gear solely based on stat bonuses without consideration for how it will look on them.
 The end results tend to be... colorful... to say the least.

 Many games try to circumvent the phenomenon by allowing the equipment to be dyed, or allowing cosmetic alteration of equipment so it would look like another item.

 Note that A: the game must enable the player/watcher to actually see the full clothing combination and B: The elements of the clothing combination triggering Rummage Sale Rejectmust have some advantage to equipping them (or else be saidto have some).
 If either element is absent, then this trope does not apply.note "player/watcher" used to allow for non-Video Game works

 Compare Rummage Sale Reject, Impossibly Tacky Clothes.
 Not to be confused with Pimp Duds.